pingcap/docs-dm/en/relay-log.md

 - If a valid local relay log does not exist, and `relay-binlog-name` or `relay-binlog-gtid` is not specified in the DM configuration file:

-    - In the non-GTID mode, DM-worker starts replication from the initial upstream binlog and replicates all the upstream binlog files to the latest successively.
+    - In the non-GTID mode, DM-worker starts migration from the initial upstream binlog and migrates all the upstream binlog files to the latest successively.

     - In the GTID mode, DM-worker starts migration from the initial upstream GTID.